Lilja/jesustime/README.md

 # Jesustime
-Have you ever thought about the unix/epoch time and why it doesn't start at the year 0 and not 1970?
+Have you ever thought about the unix/epoch time, why does it start at year 1970 and not year 0?
 Well yeah, me neither.

 I guess you should look no further.